What is Over/Under Betting

 When you’re betting on totals in baseball, you’ll likely see numbers anywhere from 6.5-12 for the most part.
 If the number is around seven runs, that means you’re looking at a pitcher’s duel.
 A number like 12 usually means it’s two bad pitchers on the mound and two potent offenses.

 When you’re betting on totals in the NBA, expect to see numbers in the neighborhood of 200.
-A game that’s projected to be low-scoring might see a total of 180 whereas a high-scoring game could see a total of 225.
+A game that’s projected to be low-scoring might see a total of 180, whereas a high-scoring game could see 225.
 In college, the numbers are much lower.
 You might see totals from 120-150, roughly speaking.
-Remember that they have a longer shot clock and the games are shorter, so there is less scoring.
+Remember that they have a longer shot clock, and the games are shorter, so there is less scoring.

 Totals in football focus on the combined score of the two teams.
 Usually, an NFL game that’s deemed to be low-scoring will see a total in the range of 30-35 points.
 A game that’s deemed to be a shootout will have a total in the range of 50-55 points.
 In some cases, the numbers could be higher.
 For example, in college football, the total for a high-scoring game would be somewhere in the 70’s or even 80’s.

 There are a number of factors to consider when betting the total: venue, weather, and style of play.
 If it’s snowing and windy, you’d probably want to consider the under.
 If it’s a team that runs the hurry-up offense and is playing indoors on turf, then you might want to consider the over.
 Other factors to consider are injuries, what is on the line for the teams, and rest.